datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 In this video, I'm going to introduce you to functions.
 Functions aren't entirely new for you actually: you've already used them.
 Print, for example, is a function to print out values when your executing a script.
 But what is a function?
 Simply put, a function is a piece of reusable code that is aimed at solving a particular task.
 You can call functions instead of having to write code yourself.
 Maybe an example can clarify things here.

-Suppose you have the list containing only the heights of your family, fam_height:
+Suppose you have the list containing only the heights of your family, fam:

 Say that you want to get the maximum value in this list.
 Instead of writing your own piece of Python code that goes through the list and finds the highest value, you can also use Python's `max()` function.
 This is one of Python's built-in functions, just like `print()`.
-We simply pass `fam_height` to `max()` inside parentheses:
+We simply pass `fam` to `max()` inside parentheses:

 The output makes sense: 1.89, the highest number in the list.